chromium/chromium/docs/android_dynamic_feature_modules.md

 1. Language resources are split into language-specific `.apk` files, known as "resource splits".
 Delivering only the active languages reduces the overhead of UI strings.
+   * Resource splits can also be made on a per-screen-density basis (for drawables), but Chrome has not taken advantage of this (yet).
 2. Features can be packaged into lazily loaded `.apk` files, known as "feature splits".
 Feature splits have no performance overhead until used.
    * Except on versions prior to Android O, where support for